Camper Rental And RV Rental – Your Home On Wheels

 - Popup Trailers are pulled behind a car and some come with kind of an innovative design that makes it easy to tow and easy to camp.

-- Van campers are ideal for solo travellers or couples, and they are easy to get around on narrow backcountry and logging roads.
+- Campervans are ideal for solo travellers or couples, and they are easy to get around on narrow backcountry and logging roads.
+Unfortunately, most of the campervans sold in Canada are front wheel drive, even the new Mercedes Sprinter.

 The picture gallery shows you a few examples to give you a taste of what you can expect.

 If you decide on camper rental, make sure that you check what the rental includes, bedding and kitchen equipment might come as an option and be charged extra.